JonSnowbd/ZT/readme.md

 after the init function.) expecting the changes to work.
 For changing icon and window title after init, see glfw and its documentation.
 - Disabling power saving mode will let GLFW handle buffer flip timing, so likely will be at vsync fps rather than on every event.
+- Need direct access to the input queue? `ZT.App` contains an ArrayList of a tagged unions that summarizes every input event.
+Try to use this instead of overriding GLFW event callbacks.
 - In update you are free to do anything you want that you'd do in any opengl/glfw loop, the only things done in the event loop are as follows:
     - `glClear` to clear current buffer
     - `igNewFrame` to set up imgui frame logic
     - **Your applications update function**
     - if `context.imguiVisible` imgui is rendered, otherwise draw data is discarded and the imgui frame is ended.
+    - ZT.App.inputQueue is cleared
     - glfw buffers are swapped and events are polled.
     - Timing management sets the delta time, and if `context.energySaving`, an event is awaited before continuing the loop, otherwise it lets glfw handle vsync timing.